entertainmenttechnology/Smith-MTEC3501-2025F/assignments/week03/03_Assignment_due_Week_04.md

   - Why are you interested in it?
   - What zone/medium is it in (game, installation, etc.)?
   - Where do you think it’s headed?
   - What are some inspirational elements (see below for more detail)
+  - What feedback would be most useful to you right now?

 ### Inspirational Research
 - Prepare **inspirational materials**
   - These can be: links, images, video clips, audio, articles, etc.
   - They should reflect **tone**, **subject matter**, **aesthetic**, or **technical inspiration**
   - Prepare to share as part of your presentation (so they can be one of your slides)
+  - Think about how you might categorize or tag these later in Zotero.
 - Bring all links or ways to locate to class in an informal list
 - We will learn how to add these to **Zotero** (with tags & collections) in class